sangit0/Laravel-boilerplate-Template/readme.md

            @endcomponent
     ```

-2. Alert component added to the blade directives for easy of use.
+2. Alert component added to the blade directives for ease of use.
     ``` bash
             #so you can use alert in any blade like this;
             @alert(['type' => 'success'])